nmunro/nmunro.github.io/_posts/2020-05-22-cl-tic-tac-toe-pt2.md

        ((and (member x '(0 1 2)) (member y '(0 1 2)) (valid-position-p board coords))
         coords))))
 {% endhighlight %}

+Here the method begins with an `flet`, which is much like a `let` but for functions instead of simple variables.
+Inside the `flet` a function called 'get-pos' is created, it takes a parameter called 'character' that represents an axis (either X or Y), it will prompt the user to enter.
+Within the `flet` a `do*` begins that will loop, we have seen the `do` function in the last tutorial, to recap a number of variables can be set up, each having an initial value and an expression that represents how to generate a value on each loop iteration.
+In this example there's three variables that are set up (X, Y, and coords).
+X and Y will be set to the value of the 'get-pos' function both initially and on each loop iteration, the coords variable will be initially set to be a `plist` that contain the `:x` symbol and the value of x and the symbol `:y` and the value of y, this will also be set on each loop iteration.

+As we saw with `do`, `do*` has an 'end test condition', when this becomes true the `do` will end, and when that occurs a 'result' condition may be returned, and in this case the coords variable is used as the result form.
+This means just like in our previous tutorial the coordinates are returned from this method.
+The 'end test condition' is the line `((and (member x '(0 1 2)) (member y '(0 1 2)) (valid-position-p board coords))` this is checking to see if the player has entered a value for x that is either 0, 1, or 2, the same for the y coordinate, and finally the valid-position-p will ensure that there's no X or O at the given position.
+Just as `let` binds all variables at the same time and `let*` binds variables one by one, so too, does `do` and `do*` since we have the coords variable that depends on X and Y, we need to use `do*`.

 ### CPU turn method